freeman-lab/pim/README.md

 `pim` is a light-weight command-line interface that makes it easy to initialize and publish Python packages.
 Under the hood, it wraps the standard python installation tool `pip`, but hopefully makes it easier to use.

 Why?
 In javascript, managing `node` packages with the command-line tool `npm` is incredibly easy, which encourages modularity.
-In contrast, writing new Python packages and publishing them is kind of a pain, involving lots of boilerplate and configuration, and people often struggle to cobble together the neccessary info.
+In contrast, writing new Python packages and publishing them is kind of a pain, involving lots of boilerplate and configuration and multiple tools.
 The hope is that streamlining this process will encourage more people to publish resuable code!

 ## example